 Researches market conditions in local, regional or national areas to determine potential sales of product or services.
 Establishes research methodology and designs format for data gathering such as surveys, opinion polls or questionnaires.

 What others are saying:

-The opportunities that professors gave me to expand what I was learning into real-life, valuable experiences were what made my Grace education so awesome.
-From presenting papers at two academic conferences, to an internship doing videography for United Way of Kosciusko County, to having my first job 2 weeks before graduation.
-Not to mention all of the hands-on, real-life experience I was given right in the classroom with creating and presenting projects to real clients!
+The opportunities that professors gave me to expand what I was learning into real-life, valuable experiences were what made my Grace education so awesome—from presenting papers at two academic conferences, to an internship doing videography for United Way of Kosciusko County, to having my first job two weeks before graduation, not to mention all of the hands-on, real-life experience I was given right in the classroom with creating and presenting projects to real clients!

 —Cristina Hoyt, B.S., Communication, 2010